youngmonkeys/ezyfox-server/README.md

 -----------

-- A EzyFox Server will contain multi zones
+- An EzyFox server contains multiple zones.
-- A zone will contain zone's user manager mutl apps and multi plugins
+- A zone contains its user manager, multiple apps and multiple plugins.
-- An App will contain app's user manager
+- An app contains its user manager.
-- A Plugin just handle events and client's requests
+- A plugin only handles events and clients' requests.

 See more detail about Sever Architect [here](https://youngmonkeys.org/ezyfox-server/guides/ezyfox-server-architecture)